Joe Biden 2020 presidential campaign: Polling

 Opinion polls conducted in 2020 generally showed Biden leading Trump nationally in general election matchups, with the former vice president's advantage often extending beyond that of the survey's margin of sampling error.

 On July 4, Politico reported that Biden was leading Trump "by double digits in recent polls".
 In late July, a Washington Post–ABC News poll showed Biden's double-digit lead holding.
 A national poll conducted in early August showed Biden leading by three percent.
 An Iowa poll showed Trump leading Biden by 48% to 45%, which is six percentage points less than Trump won the state with in 2016.

-Three national polls released August 13–17 show Biden polling ahead of Trump: Fox News has him leading Trump 49%–42%, NBC/Wall Street Journal has him leading 50%–41%, and Washington Post/ABC News has him 53%–41%.
+Three national polls released August 13–17 show Biden polling ahead of Trump: Fox News had him leading Trump 49%–42%, NBC/Wall Street Journal had him leading 50%–41%, and Washington Post/ABC News has him 53%–41%.
 A Pew Research Center showed similar results, but found that a majority of participants believed that Trump would win.
 A Washington Post/ABC News poll taken in late September showed Biden and Harris's lead to be 53%–43%.

 An NBC News/Wall Street Journal poll conducted September 30 – October 1 (after the presidential debate, but before Trump's announcement of his COVID-19 diagnosis) has Biden leading 53%–39%.
 On October 7, a CNN poll showed Biden leading 57%–41%, and a week later, Opinium Research/The Guardian showed him leading 57%–40%.
 As of October 13, Biden consistently led in poll averages by several or more points for over 100 days, as compared to the last four presidential elections.
 Biden led 54%–42% in a CNN poll of October 28; its polling director pointed out that:Although the election will ultimately be decided by the statewide results, which drive the Electoral College, Biden's lead nationally is wider than any presidential candidate has held in more than two decades in the final days of the campaign.